turbot/steampipe-docs/docs/cloud/integrations/grafana.md

 <img src="/images/docs/cloud/grafana-aws-s3-dashboard.png" />
 </div>

+To import it, click `Import` under the Dashboards icon in the side menu, then copy and paste the JSON.

 ## Send alerts

 Suppose you'd like to be notified when the CPU utilization crosses a threshold value.
-You can use Grafana's `Alerting` feature to create an `Alert Rule` with this query and expression to evaluate the threshold value.
+You can achieve that with Grafana's `Alerting` feature.
+To start go to `Alert Rules` under the Alerting tab, then click `New Alert Rule` and paste this query under `
+Set a query and alert condition`.
+Then we set an [Expression](https://grafana.com/docs/grafana/latest/panels-visualizations/query-transform-data/expression-queries/#about-expressions) with a classic condition operation to trigger an alert when the CPU utilization goes above the set value.

 ```
 select